adekoyadapo/360ace-blog/_posts/2023-01-12-cloud-provider.md

 ## From an architects point of view

-I have often based the decision on which cloud provider to use based on the 5 listed conditions with some extra.
-While consulting and assisting businesses to make decisions on their digital transformation with cloud technologies, I usually try to understand some criteria.
+I have often based the decision on which cloud provider to use on the 5 listed conditions above but with some extra thoughts.
+While consulting and assisting businesses to make decisions on their digital transformation with cloud technologies, I usually try to understand some extra criteria.

+>
+_Some of the criteria I have used_<br>
+**Business long term goals**<br>
-- Business long term goals - what direction the product or service is going as regards its end users.
+What direction the product or service is going as regards its end users.<br>
+**The team**<br>
-- The team - Often times the flexibility of the team involved in the project is quite paramount, I have seen developers on projects take preference to AWS over GCP just because of how much development they have done with SDKs, libraries that they are more experienced with and more comfortable to use with AWS than GCP.
+Most often the flexibility of the team involved in the project is quite paramount, I have seen developers on projects take preference to AWS over GCP just because of how much development they have done with SDKs, libraries that they are more experienced with and more comfortable to use with AWS than GCP.<br>
+**The architectural requirements itself**<br>
-- The architectural requirements it self - My often goto is to leverage PAAS services as much as possible for smaller teams than IAAS just for the simple reason of operational overhead.
+My [**_GOTO_**] is to leverage [**PAAS**] - [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) services as much as possible for smaller teams than IAAS just for the simple reason of operational overhead.
 This has provided guidance in selecting the cloud services required and the potential providers to host the end product for the business.
+{: .prompt-info }

 ## Conclusion